mathishp33/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

+requirements : pygame

-A Rock Paper Scissor local game
+A Rock Paper Scissor local game with statistics and UI.